Immunotools/IgSNPer/README.md

 p1	P1_I1_S1	IGHV3-53    1-4	        260	    C/T	    1
 ...
 ```
 Each line corresponds to a single V gene SNP described by a position (the column `Pos`) and a state (the column `State`).
 Positions are 0-based and given with respect to the IMGT allele with the minimum identifier.
 The identifier of an allele is the number coming after `*` in the allele name, e.g., identifier of allele `IGHV1-69*10` is `10`.
-The identifier of this allele determining the SNP position is provided in the column `AllelePos`.
+The identifier of the allele determining the SNP position is provided in the column `AllelePos`.
 E.g., positions of SNPs of `IGHV1-18` are provided with respect to allele `IGHV1-18*01`.